babulaaldon/ohno/README.md

-## Oh No!
+# Oh No!
 (C Program)

-* warning: this program may cause existential dread, spontaneous laughter, or uncontrollable eye-rolling *
+__warning: this program may cause existential dread, spontaneous laughter, or uncontrollable eye-rolling__

 A simple C program that prints "Oh No!" to the console.
 But don't be fooled - it's not just any ordinary "Oh No!".
-This is a deeply philosophical and existential "Oh No!" that will leave you questioning the very fabric of reality.
+This is a deeply philosophical and existential "*Oh No!*" that will leave you questioning the very fabric of reality.

 How to summon the existential dread (and laughter)